 A moderate potential employee would have the potential to improve further through training and development.
 This would lead to better performance in their current role and develop their expertise in a current job role.

-A high potential employee would be one that is eligible for promotion and could be a part of the company’s management in the future.
+A high-potential employee would be one who is eligible for promotion and could be a part of the company’s management in the future.

 Step 3: Plotting on the 9-Box Grid